 I Am Loved by Nikki Giovanni, Illustrated by Ashley Bryan

 There is nothing more important to a child than to feel loved, and this gorgeous gathering of poems written by Nikki Giovanni celebrates exactly that.
 Hand-selected by Newbery honoree Ashley Bryan, he has, with his masterful flourish of color, shape, and movement, added a visual layering that drums the most important message of all to young, old, parent, child, grandparent, and friend alike: You are loved.
 You are loved.
 You are loved.
 As a bonus, one page is mirrored, so children reading the book can see exactly who is loved — themselves!
-(Ages 4–8)
+(Ages 4–8) SEE IT HERE

 Why Am I Me by Paige Britt, Illustrated by Sean Qualls and Selina Aiko